dhirajwork/d3-training/README.md

 ##Overview

-This is the code for the "Data Visualization with d3 and dimple .The code uses the [d3.js](https://d3js.org/) library as well as the [Dimple](http://dimplejs.org/) wrapper around it to visualize the Titanic Survivor Dataset using both a bar chart and a pie chart.
+This is the code for the "Data Visualization with d3 and dimple .The code uses the [d3.js](https://d3js.org/) library as well as the [Dimple](http://dimplejs.org/) wrapper around it.
 This runs as a [node](https://nodejs.org/en/) web app.

 ##Dependencies